 When Susan was six years old, she was asked the usual question about what she wanted to be when she grew up.
-Her answer?
-‘I want to travel round the world and write about animals.’
+‘I want,’ she replied, ‘to travel round the world and write about animals.’

 By the time she was eighteen, she’d made it as far as London.
 After gaining a BA in English Literature and winning the Edmé Manning Prize for the highest first-class degree of that year, she went on to study for an MA, also at London University.